Eddiedude1/ai-navigator/README.md

 # AI Navigator
 An AI-First navigator for the site [bunnings.com](https://www.bunnings.com.au) the will find your item of interest and proceed to checkout.
+- This POC uses Antrhopic API for AI decisioning
+- Currenty built to run on a Unix OS

-> Some packages are intentionally downgraded due to the old Mac OS virsion used to develope this project.
+- Some packages are intentionally downgraded due to the old Mac OS virsion used to develope this project.
+- Python Versio: 3.9.23 (package/hardware restrained)
+- Future Improvements:
+    - make application LLM agnostic for testing and fine tuning AI decision making
+    - make application OS agnostic for a more seamless user experience
+    - update application to use latest package and python versions to stay on the bleeding edge

-**Macbook Specs:**
+**Outdated Macbook Specs:**
 ```
 Software: